rogerjdeangelis/utl-create-a-dataset-from-a-list-of-row-and-column-position/README.md

     %stop_submission;

+             SOLUTIONS

+                 1 r matrix
+                 2 r base
+                   Keintz, Mark
+                   mkeintz@outlook.com

     This is problem best done with a marix language

     Create a dataset from a list of row and column position

     Op says data too large for IML.
-I have 128gb ram so I wonder what large means?
+I have 128gb ram, so I wonder what large means?

-    Note, I think the op wantsthe output matrix to be 3 x 4 not 4 x 4.
+    Note, I think the op wants the output matrix to be 3 x 4 not 4 x 4.
     There is not fourth row?

     guthub